ignaoya/com-boy/README.md

-# Untitle New Game
+# Computer Boy

-Starting out a new game to keep learning c programming with Raylib
+Starting out a new game to keep learning c programming with Raylib.
+Gonna try to make a simple platformer.